rreece/rreece.github.io/outline-of-philosophy/invitation.md

 we will see that it is far from trivial to say what knowledge and science are and what they are not.
 We are interested in good arguments, not dogmas.

+Philosophy, at its Socratic best, is as much about listening as it is about forming arguments.
+These outlines will be as much about collecting criticisms of positions as they will be about any position itself.

 >   Socrates: What if the person who has opinion but not knowledge is angry with
 >   us and disputes the truth of what we are saying?
 Is there some way to
 >   console him and persuade him gently, while hiding from him that he isn't